This example shows you how to run remote Linux command on your Raspberry Pi® hardware.

 If successful, the connect method returns 'Connection successful' in the output argument message.
 In case of a connection failure, a diagnostics error message is reported on the MATLAB command line.
-If the connection has failed, the most likely cause is the wrong IP address.
-Follow 2 above to find the IP address.
-If you found the IP address and still cannot connect to the PandaBoard hardware, refer to 5.
+If the connection has failed, the most likely cause is the wrong hostname or IP address.
+Follow 3 above to find the IP address.
+If you found the IP address and still cannot connect to the Raspberry Pi hardware, refer to 5.

-5. I know the IP address of the PandaBoard hardware but SSH connection still fails.
+5. I know the IP address of the Raspberry Pi hardware but SSH connection still fails.

-If you are on a LAN/WAN network and cannot establish an SSH connection to the PandaBoard hardware, check that you do not have a firewall or anti-virus program that blocks TCP/IP port 22 used by the PuTTY SSH client.
+If you are on a LAN/WAN network and cannot establish an SSH connection to the Raspberry Pi hardware, check that you do not have a firewall or anti-virus program that blocks TCP/IP port 22 used by the PuTTY SSH client.
 If you do, add this port to the list of TCP/IP ports that are not blocked or disable your firewall or anti-virus program.
-If SSH connection still fails, check that the SSH daemon is running on the PandaBoard hardware.
-To do this, execute the following on a PuTTY serial terminal:
+If SSH connection still fails, check that the SSH daemon is running on the Raspberry Pi hardware.
+To do this, execute the following on your Raspberry Pi hardware:

-If ssh server is not running for some reason, try restarting the server by executing the following command on the serial terminal:
+If SSH server is not running for some reason, try restarting the server by executing the following command on your Raspberry Pi hardware:

 sudo /etc/init.d/networking restart